Table of Contents

 Origins of the Goddess Mut

 According to one myth, Mut was a creator deity born from the primordial waters of Nu.
-Other myths say that she was the companion of creator god Amun-Ra, and together, they created all living beings on earth.
-Mut was generally seen as the mother of everything in the world, making her the ultimate mother goddess.
+Other myths say that she was the companion of the creator god Amun-Ra, and together, they created all living beings on earth.
+Mut was generally seen as the mother of everything in the world, and especially of the king, making her the ultimate mother goddess.

 Mut’s rise was closely linked to that of her husband.
 When Amun became the main god during the New Kingdom, Mut became the mother and queen of gods.
-When Amun became conflated with Ra as Amun-Ra, Mut became even more important and was sometimes given the role of the Eye of Ra, which has also been connected to several other goddesses, including Sekhmet, Bast, Tefnut and Hathor.back to menu ↑
+When Amun became conflated with Ra as Amun-Ra, Mut became even more important and was sometimes given the role of the Eye of Ra, which has also been connected to several other goddesses, including Sekhmet, Bast, Tefnut and Hathor.

 Mut and Other Goddesses